wirefailed/HandSignalCV/README.md

     '''zsh
     python capturingSignals.py
     '''
-    Each iterations of run, write alphabets and press 's' to save the photo.
-Hold it and it automatically will close when it has enough data or the program crash.
+    During each iteration of the run, write the alphabets and press 's' to save the photo.
+Hold it, and it will automatically close when it has enough data or if the program crashes.
+This step is crucial for later application because, even if the CNN model classifies it properly, it will not be effective if the data is incorrect in the first place.

 2. Run python hdf5_conversion.py
     '''zsh